-Should The American Board of Orthopaedic Surgery, Inc., The American Board of Plastic Surgery, Inc. and The American Board of Surgery, Inc., in their sole discretion, cancel the Hand Surgery Certification and Recertification Examination, or as a result of events beyond its control be unable to administer the Hand Surgery Certification and Recertification Examination at the appointed date, time and location; or should the Boards fail to conclude a diplomate's Hand Surgery Certification or Recertification Examination, the Board is not responsible for any expense the diplomate may have incurred in connection with the canceled Hand Surgery Certification or Recertification Examination, nor for any expense the diplomate may incur for any substitute Hand Surgery Certification or Recertification Examination.
+Should The American Board of Orthopaedic Surgery, Inc. and The American Board of Plastic Surgery, Inc., in their sole discretion, cancel the Hand Surgery Certification Examination, or as a result of events beyond its control be unable to administer the Hand Surgery Certification Examination at the appointed date, time and location; or should the Boards fail to conclude a candidate's Hand Surgery Certification Examination, the Board is not responsible for any expense the candidate may have incurred in connection with the canceled Hand Surgery Certification Examination, nor for any expense the candidate may incur for any substitute Hand Surgery Certification Examination.